 You're required by law to carry specific safety equipment.
-Requirements vary according to size and type of boat.
+Requirements vary according to size and type of boat or paddlecraft.
 The legal requirements are minimal and do not maximize your chances of being rescued in a timely manner when an accident happens.
-You'll need additional equipment to be rescue ready and keep everyone safe.
+You'll need additional equipment to be rescue ready, increase survival time and keep everyone safe.

-Plan accordingly and enjoy a lifetime of boating adventures!
+Plan accordingly, be prepared and enjoy a lifetime of boating and paddling adventures!

 Depending on boat length and engine type, state law requires the following:

-For a specific list of requirements by boat length and type, review the Washington State required equipment checklist.
+For a specific list of requirements by boat length and type, review the Washington State required equipment checklist (PDF).

 Remember, these items are basic and won't maximize your chance of survival in an accident.
 There's additional gear necessary to be rescue ready.

-The legal requirements are minimal and do not maximize safety or your chances of being rescued when an accident happens.
+The legal requirements are minimal and do not maximize safety or chances of survival if an accident happens.
 Be prepared.
 We recommend the following equipment as essential to safety and survival.

 The following actions are known to be the top reasons for fatalities and accidents on the water.

 - Failure to wear life jackets, especially in small boats